 - Make sure the ball of your foot fits well into the widest part of the shoe.

 - Make sure your heel fits comfortably in the shoe and does not slip.

 - Always walk around in shoes before buying to ensure they feel right.

+Adding insoles to your shoes can reduce the risk of developing bunions or help to decrease their progression once they have started.
 Try our insole advisor to find relief and support for your foot.